johnzxcvbnm/Adi/unit_2/w05d02/student_labs/SUPER_BONUS/README.md

  #### 2c

- Create a view `restaurants.html.ejs` which displays cards for each restaurant, which matches your query.
+ Create a view `restaurants.ejs` which displays cards for each restaurant, which matches your query.
 Keep in mind that each restaurant has violations, each of which is its own card.
 CARDCEPTION!

  ![cardception](cardception.jpg)